 Chocolate Crinkle Cookies are soft, fudge-like cookies coated in confectioners' sugar that crack as they bake, making each one unique.
-This recipe uses two types of sugars for the dough to create a fudgy brownie in cookie form.
+This recipe adds a few extra ingredients to the dough to create a fudgy brownie in cookie form.

-Why use two types of sugars?
-Both are used to sweeten, but both have unique properties.
-Brown sugar brings out the chocolate flavor because of the molasses.
-Confectioners or powdered sugar is used for tenderness which creates a fudgy brownie-like cookie with a chewy texture.
+Brown sugar is added to bring out the chocolate flavor because of the molasses.
+Cornstarch is mixed in for tenderness which creates a fudgy brownie-like cookie with a chewy texture.

 Butter is used instead of oil for flavor.